 The kibble industry coats their dry dog food with palatants to replace nutrients that were lost in the cooking process and to make it more enticing for dogs to eat.
 Those are chemical substances, salt and sugar.

 The result is that dogs who’ve eaten kibble for the vast majority of their lives literally get addicted to it.
-That’s especially true for smaller breeds who are known to be finicky eaters any way.
+That’s especially true for smaller breeds who are known to be picky eaters any way.

-You can compare this behavior with someone who’s used to eating highly processed human food like microwaveable meals and fast food, and is then expected to eat salads with farro and grilled salmon.
-It’ll take some getting used to.
+You can also compare this behavior with someone who’s used to eating highly processed human food like microwaveable meals and fast food.
+Then, all of a sudden, they’re expected to eat salads with quinoa and grilled salmon.

 Now, I warmly recommend trying the following approaches to get your pup interested in their new diet.
 You can try some or all of these hacks to make raw dog food more enticing.